-1. Heat oil in a medium skillet at medium high heat.
-Season the pork with salt and pepper.
-Add the chops in the hot pan and cook until golden brown, about 2 minutes per side.
+Heat oil in a medium skillet at medium-high heat, and season the pork with salt and pepper.
+Add the chops to the hot pan and cook until golden brown, about 2 minutes per side.

 1/2 pound asparagus

-1. Prepare the Asparagus by washing and pop off the woody stem at the bottom of the asparagus.
+Prepare the asparagus by washing and popping off the woody stem at the bottom.
 Use a large skillet so the asparagus will lay evenly in the pan.
 Add enough salted water to cover the asparagus and bring to a rolling boil.
 Place the asparagus in the pan and cook uncovered for 4 minutes.

-2. Drain and place asparagus on a cloth towel and scatter ice cubes on top.
+Drain and place the asparagus on a cloth towel and scatter ice cubes on top.

-3. In the same pan, heat butter over medium high heat.
-When hot, stir in vinegar.
+In the same pan, heat butter over medium-high heat.
+When hot, stir in the vinegar.
 Add the asparagus back into the pan to coat and warm the asparagus for serving (about 2 minutes).
 Do not overcook to keep the asparagus crisp.
 Add salt and pepper to taste.